moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/incremental_jobs.md

   context: incremental_order_15
   sql: select * from incremental_order_15 where order_date > '$|start|' AND order_date <= '$|end|'
   keys:
-    - name: start # this will alway be stored in string
+    - name: start                           # name will always be stored in string
       sql: select to_timestamp('2020-01-01 00:00:00')

-    - name: end # this will alway be stored in string
+    - name: end                             # name will always be stored in string
       sql: select to_timestamp('$|start|') + INTERVAL '1' MONTH

   state: